fuyufjh/loki-logger-handler/README.md

 # loki_logger_handler

-A logging handler that sends log messages to Loki in JSON format
+A logging handler that sends log messages to Loki in text or JSON format.

 ## Features

-* Logs pushed in JSON format
+* Logs pushed in text or JSON format
-* Custom labels definition
-* Allows defining loguru and logger extra keys as labels
 * Logger extra keys added automatically as keys into pushed JSON
 * Publish in batch of Streams
-* Publis logs compressed
+* Publish logs compressed

 ## Args

-* url (str): The URL of the Loki server.
+* `url` (str): The URL of the Loki server.
-* labels (dict): A dictionary of labels to attach to each log message.
+* `labels` (dict): A dictionary of labels to attach to each log message.
+* `auth` (tuple, optional): A tuple of user id and api key.
+Defaults to None.
-* timeout (int, optional): The time in seconds to wait before flushing the buffer.
+* `timeout` (int, optional): The time in seconds to wait before flushing the buffer.
 Defaults to 10.
-* compressed (bool, optional): Whether to compress the log messages before sending them to Loki.
-Defaults to True.
+* `compressed` (bool, optional): Whether to compress the log messages before sending them to Loki.
+Defaults to `True`.
-* defaultFormatter (logging.Formatter, optional): The formatter to use for log messages.
-Defaults to LoggerFormatter().
+* `defaultFormatter` (logging.Formatter, optional): The formatter to use for log messages.
+Defaults to `PlainFormatter`.

 ## Formatters

-* LoggerFormatter: Formater for default python logging implementation
+* `PlainFormatter`: Formater for logging the message text.
-* LoguruFormatter: Formater for Loguru python library
+* `JsonFormatter`: Formater for logging the message and additional fields as JSON.

-## How to use

-### Logger
+## Quick start

 ```python
 from loki_logger_handler.loki_logger_handler import LokiLoggerHandler,
 import logging